upala-digital-identity/docs/source/whitepaper.rst

 Upala Univesres
 A collection of identity systems integrated into one system using Upala protocol.

+build on top of and united by the protocol.

 ..
 BrightID Quote "Social identity network of unique humans. allows people to prove to applications that they're only using one account."